 Studio 7, which typically likes to keep a low profile despite all the fantastic good they do, is also a big supporter of FIRST Tech Challenge Team Duct Tape, and helped craft their awesome logo, too.
 We’re very grateful to Studio 7 Communications for the gift of their talent and expertise.

-artwork.
-Chuck, a local artist and a volunteer with sponsor Learning is for Everyone, created our first Maker Faire poster in 2012, still one of our favorite pieces.
+2012 Maker Fair poster, by Chuck Stephensartwork.
+Chuck, a local artist who created our first Maker Faire poster in 2012, still one of our favorite pieces.

 We also want to thank Wayne Rasanen of the Tampa Bay Inventors Council, for his energetic networking and nudging to help populate our Inventors Showcase with the amazing people who are joining us this weekend.

 Many thanks, too, to Dominick Transcritti of Suncoast Skirmishers, who has been coordinating our Tabletop Day event, which has generated some of our most enthusiastic traffic and interest, with a lot of people looking forward to a day of tabletop game play on Saturday, and more opportunities to play on Sunday.

 Sam McAmis, of the University of South Florida Robotics Interest Group (USF-RIG) has been busy organizing B.A.M.
 (Battles at MakerCon) just for Gulf Coast MakerCon.
 With 30 students from area high schools competing with 15 lb. class fighting robots, MakerCon guests will be treated to high energy battlebots competition all day Saturday.
 And on Sunday, look for some creative destruction of old electronics with larger robots.
 It’s been no small task organizing the competition and exhibitions, especially while trying to get through Engineering studies, so Sam has our deepest appreciation for his creative multitasking in the service of Gulf Coast MakerCon and celebratory robotics!